-Ḥalal industry is gaining global attention as a better alternative and standard for safety, quality assurance and hygiene.
-The industry represents a symbol of hope for the Muslim ummah as ḥalal food is the only permissible food for consumption according to Islamic law.
-For non-Muslims it represents a symbol of hygiene, quality and safety.
+Ḥalal industry3 is gaining global attention as a better alternative and standard for safety, quality assurance and hygiene.4 The industry represents a symbol of hope for the Muslim ummah, as ḥalal food is the only permissible food for consumption according to Islamic law.
+For non-Muslims, it represents a symbol of hygiene, quality and safety.
 The paper briefly relates the setting of the Gambia, the history of Islam in the Gambia, prospects, opportunities, benefits, and challenges of ḥalal industry in the Gambia.
-The Gambia has a strong demand for ḥalal products and services, and according to prior pilot surveys, more than 85% percent of the population supports the development of a ḥalal business.
-The ḥalal business is a diverse sector comprised of seven primary sectors: culinary services, consumer goods, financial services, pharmaceutical goods, cosmetics, ḥalal logistics, and tourism.
-The seven major sectors are further subdivided into four major segments: food and drinks, pharmaceuticals and health goods, cosmetics, and tourism and travel services.
+The Gambia has a strong demand for ḥalal products and services, and according to prior pilot surveys, more than 85% of the population supports the development of a ḥalal business.5 The ḥalal business is a diverse sector comprised of seven primary sectors: culinary services, consumer goods, financial services, pharmaceutical goods, cosmetics, ḥalal logistics, and tourism.
+The seven significant sectors are subdivided into four major segments: food and drinks, pharmaceuticals and health goods, cosmetics, and tourism and travel services.

-Additionally, halal refers to keeping away from impure items throughout manufacturing, preparation, and storage from a Shari'ah standpoint.
-In the case of food, halal means that no impure equipment or ingredients were used throughout the preparation and production procedure.
-As a result of the preceding statement, it can be concluded that all foods are halal except swine/pork and its byproducts, animals that have died prior to being slaughtered properly, animals killed in the name of something or someone other than Allah, and intoxicants such as alcohol and liquids of similar characteristics.
-Predatory creatures, birds of prey, and land animals without external ears are also forbidden, as are blood and its by-products, and meals tainted with any of
+Additionally, ḥalal refers to keeping away from impure items throughout manufacturing, preparation, and storage from a Sharī'ah standpoint.
+In the case of food, ḥalal means that no impure equipment or ingredients were used throughout the preparation and production procedure.
+As a result of the preceding statement, it can be concluded that all foods are ḥalal except swine/pork and its by-products, animals that have died before being appropriately slaughtered, animals killed in the name of something or someone other than Allah, and intoxicants such as alcohol and liquids of similar characteristics.
+Predatory creatures, birds of prey, and land animals without external ears are forbidden, as are blood and its by-products, and meals tainted with any